rohit-ganguly/SimpleMarket/README.md

 - 3 tabs, 1 for news, 1 for lessons the user can watch on the stock market, and 1 for the market update itself.
 - The color scheme is loosely based off of Robinhood, but more easy on the eyes.
 - There's a logo in place, this will be the logo as I continue making the app.
-- In the market page, there's going to be 2 tabs which can be switched between on the top underneath the logo.
+- In the market page, there's going to be 2 tabs which can be switched between on the top underneath the logo, representing Bitcoin and the NYSE.
 I'm also considering to add an invisible app bar with a settings icon to toggle certain features/color scheme (will update in future versions).